TayHobbs/S3D/README.rst

 if you pass both a list of files to ignore and a prefix, the prefix will be appended to all the files to ignore, otherwise these files will not be ignored and deleted anyway.
-So if you want to ignore `important_file.txt` in the `stuff/` prefix but wish to delete everything else in the `stuff/` prefix, simply pass `-d stuff -i important_file.txt` to the command.
-The file to ignore will become `stuff/important_file.txt`.
+So if you want to ignore :code:`important_file.txt` in the :code:`stuff/` prefix but wish to delete everything else in the :code:`stuff/` prefix, simply pass :code:`-d stuff -i important_file.txt` to the command.
+The file to ignore will become :code:`stuff/important_file.txt`.

 Example usage of s3delete: